 When all of the forms are completed and approved, you will get the stamping in your passport and receive your plastic Green Card.

 After 10 years, your green card will expire and need to be renewed.
-For a more permanent solution, you can apply for US citizenship after 10 years.
-This will be permanent and you will not need to reapply every 10 years.
+For a more permanent solution, you can apply for US citizenship after 10 years and will not need to reapply every 10 years.

-- Your sponsor must be able to prove that they can support you at 125% above the poverty line.
+- The sponsor must be able to prove that they can support you at 125% above the poverty line

-- Your sponsor must be able to show proof that you are related.
-Not all relatives are allowed to be sponsored by a US citizen.
+- The sponsor must be able to show proof that you are related.
+Not all relatives are allowed to be sponsored by a US citizen

 - You must be their husband or wife, unmarried child under 21, unmarried son or daughter over 21, married son or daughter of any age, brother or sister (the sponsor must be over 21 years old), or parent if they are at least 21 years old